masagrator/FPSLocker/README.md

   - `Increase refresh rate` - Shows up only in handheld mode.
 Change display refresh rate up to 60 Hz.
   - `Decrease refresh rate` - Shows up only in handheld mode.
 Change display refresh rate down to 40 Hz (for OLED to 45 Hz).
   - `Change refresh rate` - Shows up only in docked mode.
 Choose display refresh rate from list.
   - `Handheld Display Sync`/`Docked Display Sync` - When turned on, all three options above are not available, display refresh rate is changed only when game is running, and matches refresh rate with FPS Target.
+In some games that utilize PlayReport constantly (f.e.
+Balatro) this can cause increased Core #3 Usage resulting in worse SaltyNX responsiveness.
   - `60 HZ in HOME Menu` - if Handheld Display Sync is turned on, whenever you go to HOME Menu while game is running SaltyNX will always make sure to run it at 60 Hz in handheld.
   - `Retro Remake Mode` - this option shows only for people that use Lite with screen `InnoLux 2J055IA-27A (Rev B1)` or `Retro Remake SUPER5` (first revision only).
 That is because Retro Remake displays require special approach to change refresh rate, and first version of SUPER5 is spoofing ID of already existing display, which makes it impossible to detect which one is in use, so user must manually enable it if they are using SUPER5 display.
 All other Retro Remake displays are detected automatically.
   - `Docked Settings` - submenu related to display refresh rate of external displays.
 Not accessible for Lite units.
 Consists of: